 Through field schools, grant-funded studies, and collaborations with corporations and public agencies–including the Oregon Department of Transportation (ODOT), the Bureau of Land Management, and others, the research division helps to rediscover, protect, and preserve Oregon’s rich cultural heritage.

-OR 99: ANDERSEN DAIRY PROJECT In 2022, MNCH archaeologists and researchers excavated a dump site associated with the Andersen Dairy homestead near Bend, Oregon.
+In 2022, MNCH archaeologists and researchers excavated a dump site associated with the Andersen Dairy homestead near Bend, Oregon.
 The research is part of Oregon Department of Transportation's Bend North Corridor Realignment.
 More than 2400 items were removed and catalogued.
-Read more. | |
+Read more about the Andersen Dairy Project.

-OR 34: VAN BUREN BRIDGE PROJECT In 2022, MNCH archaeologists and researchers took on a data recovery project for the Oregon Department of Transportation to study land around the Van Buren Bridge in Corvallis.
+In 2022, MNCH archaeologists and researchers took on a data recovery project for the Oregon Department of Transportation to study land around the Van Buren Bridge in Corvallis.
 The research is part of a plan to build a new earthquake-ready bridge in the same location.
-Corvallis used some area surrounding the bridge as a community dump site between 1910 and 1913.
-The site has potential to provide unique and significant information about the ethnicity, demographics, businesses, household practices, and trash disposal methods of Corvallis during a narrow window of time in the early twentieth century.
-Read more. | |

 Archaeology services